 - Brush all tooth surfaces.

 - If the object continues to be caught, utilizing a plastic pick carefully may dislodge it.

 Please abstain from ever using a metal tool/ object to clean between teeth and in the gum.
 Irreversible damage may occur to the enamel and soft tissue.
 If the object is not removed, discomfort may continue and increase.

-Please contact Dr. Colospate to have the site professionally cleaned if the following symptoms persist:
+Please contact Dr. Colospate, emergency dentist in McLean to have the site professionally cleaned if the following symptoms persist: